intersend/intersend-docs/README.md

-# Intersend Documentation
+# Interspace Documentation

-This repository contains the official documentation for Intersend, a comprehensive platform providing powerful tools for building web3 applications and managing blockchain interactions.
+This repository contains the official documentation for Interspace, a comprehensive platform providing powerful tools for building web3 applications and managing blockchain interactions.

 ## Documentation Website